MohammedAhmedZakiuddin/Leet_Code/README.md

 # LeetCode
-This is file is for reference and educational purposes.
+This file is for reference and educational purposes.